 Additionally, it is recommended for individuals who inject drugs and:

-If you have been prescribed post-exposure prophylaxis (PEP) multiple times and your risk of developing HIV continues to increase, speak with a healthcare professional about starting PrEP.
+If you have been prescribed post-exposure prophylaxis (PEP) multiple times and your risk of developing HIV increases, speak with a healthcare professional about starting PrEP.

 Numerous factors must be considered when initiating a new medication.
 Consider the following factors when determining whether PrEP is right for you: